weskempa-liferay/liferay-object-data-dashboards/README.md

    *NOTE: Choose this method when you are demoing from a live server that you DO NOT have file system control over (LOL/SaaS) and you do not have access to run a separate live react server.*

-Similar to Option 2, however once the files are created they are added to the Liferay Document Library and hosted using Resource URLs.
+Similar to Option 2, however once the files are created they are added to the Liferay Document Library (or any public online resource - Google Drive, etc) and hosted using Resource URLs.